NuclearGod1244/The-Biohazard-Wiki/README.md

 I'm going to do a few more changes before I make this an official release 2.

 I have labels in code blocks so I can keep track of what is what.

+I have the version as Alpha and not Version, because the site is far from finished, and I'm always coming up with new ideas as I go.